Yetangitu/books/README.md

 DDC: 321.07
 LCC: JC71

-$ classify -Q 25b8ce971343e85dbdc3fa375804b538 0199535760
+$ classify -D libgen -C 25b8ce971343e85dbdc3fa375804b538
-update updated set DDC='321.07', LCC='JC71' where md5='25b8ce971343e85dbdc3fa375804b538';
+25b8ce971343e85dbdc3fa375804b538,"321.07","JC71","",UG9saXRpY2FsI\
+HNjaWVuY2UsVXRvcGlhcyxKdXN0aWNlLEV0aGljcyxQb2xpdGljYWwgZXRoaWNzLFB\
+oaWxvc29waHksRW5nbGlzaCBsYW5ndWFnZSxUaGVzYXVyaQo=,UGxhdG8gfCBKb3dl\
+dHQsIEJlbmphbWluLCAxODE3LTE4OTMgW1RyYW5zbGF0b3I7IEVkaXRvcjsgT3RoZX\
+JdIHwgV2F0ZXJmaWVsZCwgUm9iaW4sIDE5NTItIFtUcmFuc2xhdG9yOyBXcml0ZXIg\
+b2YgYWRkZWQgdGV4dDsgRWRpdG9yOyBPdGhlcl0gfCBMZWUsIEguIEQuIFAuIDE5MD\
+gtMTk5MyBbVHJhbnNsYXRvcjsgRWRpdG9yOyBBdXRob3Igb2YgaW50cm9kdWN0aW9u\
+XSB8IFNob3JleSwgUGF1bCwgMTg1Ny0xOTM0IFtUcmFuc2xhdG9yOyBBdXRob3I7IE\
+90aGVyXSB8IFJlZXZlLCBDLiBELiBDLiwgMTk0OC0gW1RyYW5zbGF0b3I7IEVkaXRv\
+cjsgT3RoZXJdCg==,VGhlIHJlcHVibGljCg==

 Classifying libgen/libgen_fiction

-This tool can be used to add DDC and LCC classification data to libgen and libgen_fiction databases.
-It does not directy modify the database, instead producing SQL code which can be used to apply the modifications.
+This tool can be used to add classification data to libgen and libgen_fiction databases.
+It does not directy modify the database, instead producing CSV which can be used to apply the modifications.
 The best way to do this is to produce a list of md5 hashes for publications which do have Identifier values but lack values for DDC and/or LCC.
 Such lists can be produced by the following SQL:

    libgen: select md5 from updated where IdentifierWODash<>"" and DDC="";
    libgen_fiction: select md5 from fiction where Identifier<>"" and DDC="";